shubhomoydas/ad_examples/README.md

     - [Active Anomaly Discovery](python/aad) -- see section on AAD below for instructions on how to run.

 There are multiple datasets (synthetic/real) supported.
 Change the code to work with whichever dataset or algorithm is desired.
 Most of the demos will output pdf plots under the 'python/temp' folder when executed.

+**AUC** is the most common metric used to report anomaly detection performance.
+See [here](python/dnn/autoencoder.py) for a complete example with standard datasets.

 To execute the code: